Delayed and cancelled trains

 Translated page: This text has been translated from Swedish.
 The text and appearance of the page may look different from the original page.

-The length of the line affects your rights
+The length of the train’s route affects your rights

-The laws and rules you are protected by depend on how long the train line is.
-The line distance refers to the train’s entire line.
+The laws and rules you are protected by depend on how long the train route is.
+The distance refers to the train’s entire route.
 It is not the distance from where you boarded until where you got off that counts, but the distance between the destination where the train started until the train’s final destination.

 Travel within Sweden shorter than 150 km